EXECUTE NOW

 Step 6 - Validate

 Then suggest cp-skill-connect as the next step.
-Step 4 commits links the author already had reason to believe in (dir-index, loaded context, user-named); the rest of the note's share of the graph — body-search candidates, tag-traversal hits, link-following, reverse-edge candidates from other collections — only surfaces under the connect skill.
+Step 4 commits only links the author already had in hand (loaded context, user-named) plus a duplicate guard; the rest of the note's share of the graph — dir-index scans, cross-destination candidates, body-search hits, tag-traversal, link-following, reverse-edge candidates — only surfaces under the connect skill.
 The suggestion is not optional polish.

 Universal Mechanics